CDT/blog/source/_posts/SQL.md

 |%ROWCOUNT|Returns the number of rows affected by an INSERT, UPDATE, or DELETE statement, or returned by a SELECT INTO statement.|

 #### Examples
+**If you run the examples in PL/SQL Developer, remember to run the code of the procedure creation in a program windows instead of a sql window.
+Sql window does not throw errors!**

 - Implicit cursor:

 ``` sql